steve-el/coursera_reproducibleresearch/README.md

 # coursera_reproducibleresearch
-Repo for the Reproducible Research class, April 2015.
+Repo for the Reproducible Research class, May 2015.